How is Kaiser Permanente different from other health plans?

-An After-Visit Summary is a summary of your visit details given to you at the end of your office visit appointment (and accessible through your kp.org My Health Manager account).
+An After-Visit Summary is a summary of your visit details given to you at the end of your office visit appointment and is accessible through your secure kp.org account.

 Need help?
 Talk to a Federal Employee Health Benefits Specialist at 1-877-904-0016